WellthCare

 • Other exceptional circumstances – such as domestic abuse, natural disasters, or system errors (verify with your plan or the Health Insurance Marketplace)

-Even if you missed open enrollment, some employers offer a “late enrollment” or “late joiner” grace period, though it’s rare.
-More commonly, employers will require you to wait until the next open enrollment cycle.
-However, you may still have options depending on your employer’s plan structure:
+Even if you missed open enrollment, some employers offer a rare "late enrollment" grace period.
+More often, you'll have to wait until next cycle.
+But you might still have options, depending on your employer's plan:

-• Self-funded plans - Some allow a one-time late enrollment if you missed due to documented error or administrative oversight.
-Check with your HR or benefits administrator.
+• Self-funded plans – Some let you enroll late if you missed due to a documented error or oversight.
+Ask your HR.

-• Fully insured plans (BUCA carriers) - Typically enforce the enrollment window strictly, but you may be offered a short-term medical plan or COBRA continuation coverage as a bridge.
+• Fully insured plans (BUCA carriers) – Usually strict enforcement, but they might offer short-term coverage or COBRA as a bridge.

-• WellthCare-style integrated systems - If your employer offers a Health-to-Wealth platform like WellthCare™, which operates as a zero-cost add-on alongside your major medical plan, some platforms allow year-round enrollment for the preventive and financial wellness components.
-Check if your employer’s benefits system includes a WellthCare™ benefit option that can be added outside of the standard medical enrollment window.
+• WellthCare-style integrated systems – If your employer has a platform like WellthCare™ (a zero-cost add-on alongside your major medical plan), some platforms allow year-round enrollment for preventive and financial wellness parts.
+See if your employer offers WellthCare™—it might be available outside the standard enrollment window.

 Step 3: Explore COBRA Continuation Coverage